Mandatory Legal Approaches to Agricultural Nutrient Management

 We categorized the legal approaches we found into three broad categories that are based on the nature of the particular activity the law or regulation affects: nutrient management planning, certification of nutrient applicators, and nutrient application restrictions.
 The first category of “nutrient management plans” encompasses laws and regulations that mandate the development of written plans that manage the amount, source, placement and timing of plant nutrients and soil amendments.
 “Application restrictions” comprise the second category, which includes laws and regulations that place limitations on the physical application of agricultural nutrients to land.
 Our third category of “applicator certification” contains laws and regulations that establish minimum knowledge standards for the individuals who apply agricultural nutrients to land.

 The chart below identifies whether a state has laws and regulations in each of the three categories of mandatory approaches.
 A “Yes” in a column signifies that the state has laws and regulations in that category.
 Click on the “Yes” to access the state’s laws and regulations for that category.
+The resources in this chart were last updated in June, 2020.

 For further explanation of this compilation, refer to our national report on “State Legal Approaches to Reducing Water Quality Impacts from the Use of Agricultural Nutrients on Farmland,” available here.
 The report reviews and highlights mandatory approaches states are taking to address agricultural nutrient impacts and also provides examples of voluntary approaches we identified in our research.